How to Transfer Money from the UK to Ireland

 That’s why exchanges in very common currencies (e.g. dollars, pounds, euros, and yen) are so cheap on P2P platforms – because there’s always demand on both sides.
 Users literally trade between themselves, without any dealers getting involved.

-Foreign exchange (FX) brokers are useful if you’re sending very large sums of money abroad, i.e. over £3,000.
-They charge fees for their services, but will typically waive (or reduce) these fees for larger transfers.
+Foreign exchange (FX) brokers are useful if you’re sending large sums of money abroad, i.e. over £3,000.
+They do charge fees for their services, but these will typically be waived, or be reduced, for larger transfers.

-FX brokers also add a mark-up to the exchange rate, but this is typically much smaller than the mark-up usually applied by banks.
+FX brokers do add a mark-up to the exchange rate, but this is typically much smaller than the mark-up usually applied by banks.

 The key benefit of using an FX broker is the ability to set up a forward contract.
 This means you can set up future international money transfers with today’s exchange rate, so you won’t be affected by any negative changes.